ka9q/ka9q-radio/docs/ka9q-radio.md

 Identifier), which must be unique for an instance of *radiod*.
-However, consider that Ethernet switches, routers and host handle multicast group subscriptions by their IP addresses only, so an application (e.g., *monitor*) will receive and discard traffic from any unwanted SSRCs sharing an IP multicast address with the desired traffic.
+However, consider that Ethernet switches, routers and host handle multicast group subscriptions by their IP addresses only, so an application (e.g., *pcmcat*) will discard traffic from any unwanted SSRCs sharing an IP multicast address with desired traffic.
 At a 24 kHz sample rate, each 16-bit mono PCM stream is 384 kb/s plus header overhead, so this can add up when many channels are active.
 This is usually OK on 1Gb/s Ethernet, but it can be a problem